deepinv/deepinv/docs/source/user_guide/reconstruction/introduction.rst

 .. seealso::

-  See :ref:`pretrained reconstructors <pretrained-reconstructors>` for ready-to-use pretrained reconstruction algorithms that you can use to reconstruct images in one line.
+  See :ref:`pretrained reconstructors <pretrained-models>` for ready-to-use pretrained reconstruction algorithms that you can use to reconstruct images in one line.

 Defining your own reconstructor